 To rebuild credit fast, you must get and pay off several loans on time.
-For example, you can get a credit card, a car loan, or a small personal loan so lenders can see your credit history and ensure you are a reliable borrower.
+For example, you can get a credit card, a car loan, a borrow money app, or a small personal loan so lenders can see your credit history and ensure you are a reliable borrower.

 Many Americans use such loans to improve their credit scores, but it’s essential to understand that this is not the best option for everyone.
 Will it work for you?
 Do personal loans build credit, and what should you consider before signing a contract with a lender?
 Let’s discuss the answers to these questions in this article.